The appearance of the Internet has changed marketing and advertising forever; it is now easier, faster, and larger than ever.

 Where Did Content Marketing Come From?

-Content marketing exists because people simply got tired of advertising.
+The need for content marketing was created when the general public grew tired of advertising.
 Wherever you go, you would find someone asking you to buy something.
 On the radio, on the telephone, at the supermarket, on TV, and on social media channels, there is always something to be bought.
-So when people got tired of that, what happened?
-They avoided all sorts of advertisement.
-That is when the market needed content marketing.
+Audiences then began to try to avoid direct advertising from businesses online and offline and this is when the need for content marketing developed.
+Content marketing rose above many of the limitations of direct marketing, disseminating branded messages and information in a way which has never been achieved before.

 What Is Content Marketing?